0xLiquidGlass/unnamed/README.md

 If you are interested in helping the project, please contact 0xLiquidGlass through [any of the contacts listed here](https://github.com/0xLiquidGlass/0xLiquidGlass/blob/main/README.md#contact).

+The current progress is on the [dev_wallet](https://github.com/0xLiquidGlass/unnamed/tree/dev_wallet) branch.

 ### Socials

 [Reddit](https://www.reddit.com/r/unnamed_wallet/)